grahamnewman/materialtechlab-v3/README.md

 # materialtechlab-v3
-This is the remixed version on the carbon tutorial for my work
+This is the remixed version of the carbon tutorial for my work